Olympians and old blazers on show at English regatta

-HENLEY-ON-THAMES, England (Reuters) - It’s one of England’s great days out: a combination of grueling sports event and high-society picnic.
+HENLEY-ON-THAMES, England, July 5 (Reuters) - It’s one of England’s great days out: a combination of gruelling sports event and high-society picnic.

 While Olympic rowers and plucky amateurs did battle along the Thames on Friday, thousands of champagne-fuelled spectators lined the banks to cheer them on at the Henley Royal Regatta.